jacooba/evaluative_feedback_sdc/README.md

 # evaluative_feedback_sdc
 The evaluative feedback project for SDC lab group.
+(See ReNeg.pdf paper for more details.)